onekin/AnnotateGPT/README.md

 # DEVELOPERS MANUAL
 ## Architecture Overview
-Chatin is a browser extension and it is developed with web development technologies: JavaScript, Node and Gulp.
+AnnotateGPT is a browser extension and it is developed with web development technologies: JavaScript, Node and Gulp.
 It is developed over the last Manifest version ([Manifest version 3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3?hl=es-419))

-The web extension follows the standard web browser extension architecture with content script modules to manage the web content and background scripts to manage the local storage, mindmeister and LLM communications.
+The web extension follows the standard web browser extension architecture with content script modules to manage the web content and background scripts to manage the local storage and LLM communications.

 ## Development Environment
 To develop from the source code, you will need to install node and gulp to build the extension.
 This are the required versions